moveit/moveit2_tutorials/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 ~~~~~~~~~~~~~~~~~

 The service ``plan_sequence_path`` allows the user to generate a joint
-trajectory for a ``moveit_msgs::MotionSequenceRequest``.
-The trajectory is
+trajectory for a ``moveit_msgs::msg::MotionSequenceRequest``.
-returned and not executed.
+The trajectory is returned and not executed.